Wawacan Sulanjana

 Wawacan Sulanjana is a Sundanese manuscript containing Sundanese myths.
 The title means "The Tale of Sulanjana", derived from the name of the hero Sulanjana as the protector of rice plant against the attack of Sapi Gumarang cow, Kalabuat and Budug Basu boars symbolizing rice pestilence.
 The Wawacan Sulanjana contains Sundanese local wisdom through reverence of rice cultivation in its tradition.

-The text in Wawacan Sulanjana tells the myth of the Sundanese gods, especially that of the rice goddess Nyi Pohaci Sanghyang Asri(Shri Lakshmi).
+The text in Wawacan Sulanjana tells the myth of the Sundanese gods, especially that of the rice goddess Nyi Pohaci Sanghyang Asri (Sri Lakshmi).
 It also describes the wealth of the ancient kingdom of Pajajaran or Sunda Kingdom with its legendary king Siliwangi.
 Additionally, it describes the agricultural nature of Sundanese people.
 The origin of Wawacan Sulanjana probably began as an oral tradition of Pantun Sunda transmitted orally by village story teller across generations.
 The present copy of Wawacan Sulanjana was estimated to be compiled and composed in a later period, around the 17th to 19th centuries, after the adoption of Islam among the Sundanese.
 It contains several traces of Islamic mythology such as the Sundanese gods being connected to biblical figures like Adam and the demon Idajil being connected to the Devil (Satan) in Biblical tradition.
 The present myth contain influences of Hindu and Islamic mythology.
 However, most of the mythology derives from far older pre-Hindu and pre-Islamic aspect of ancient Sundanese culture.
 Some trace of Javanese culture is also present, such as the reference to the deity Batara Ismaya disguised as the old servant Ki Semar, and the mentioning of Nawang Wulan apsara that magically cooks rice.
-In 1907 Plyte translated and compiled the "Wawacan Sulanjana".
+In 1907, Plyte translated and compiled the "Wawacan Sulanjana".

 Summary

 The creation of the world

-The story begans with the creation mythology of the universe by a single supreme God, and with peculiar connection to the Biblical figure of Adam as the ancestor of Sundanese gods.
+The story begins with the creation mythology of the universe by a single supreme God, and with peculiar connection to the Biblical figure of Adam as the ancestor of Sundanese gods.
 These sections were likely added later to the original version in order to incorporate Islamic mythology and ideas after the adoption of Islam.
 The highest God of Sunda Wiwitan belief, the Sang Hyang Kersa ("The Powerful") created the universe and also other gods such as Mother Goddess Batari Sunan Ambu, and Batara Guru (identified as Shiva after the adoption of Hinduism).
 Many other gods were adopted from Hinduism such as Indra and Vishnu.
 Batara Guru rules the kahyangan or svargaloka as the king of gods.
 Sang Hyang Kersa also created seven bataras (lesser demigods) in Sasaka Pusaka Buana (The Sacred Place on Earth), they ruled various locations in Sunda lands.